crypto-com/thaler-docs/docs/getting-started/punishments.md

 not older than `MAX_EVIDENCE_AGE` in tendermint.
 :::

+### Inactivity Punishment

+When a validator fails to successfully sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks, it is immediately punished by deducting funds from their bonded and unbonded amount.
+The funds to be deducted are calculated based on `LIVENESS_SLASH_PERCENT`.

 ### Jailing

-A validator is jailed if any one of the following applies:

-1. They are not **live**, i.e., they failed to sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks successfully.
-1. They make a byzantine fault, e.g., they sign messages at same height and round.
+A validator is jailed when they make a byzantine fault, e.g., they sign messages at same height and round.

 When a validator gets jailed, they cannot perform any operations relating to their account, for example, `withdraw_stake`, `deposit_stake`, `unbond_stake`, etc., until they are un-jailed.
 Also, a validator cannot be un-jailed